How are the degrees of freedom responsible for entropy in BTZ spacetime?

+Now, we study how $dof$ contribute to the entropy as a function of window width.
+The percentage contribution to the EE for every window width $d$ can be calculate from the relation,

-The effect of degrees of freedom on the entropy in the superposed states are the intermediate between the ground state and superposed state as shown in figure \autoref{fig:en2}.
-We plot the graph between the percentage contribution of entropy with the window width $d$ \autoref{fig:en2} for the ground state, excited state and superposed states with n=100 and 150 for fixed N. These graph shows that for the ground state follow the area law at the small value of the window width $d=5$, but for the excited state it is recover at the higher value of $d=20$ for the excitation number $o=30$ and $d=25$ for the excitation number $o=50$.
-From this, we conclude that \begin{itemize} \item The contribution of the degrees of freedom near the horizon is more for the excited state and such contribution increases with excitation number ($o$). \item The entropy depends upon the location of degrees of freedom. \item The degrees of freedom of the entropy for the superposed states are intermediate between the ground state and excited state. \end{itemize}
+The effect of $ \it dof$ on the entropy of the ES as shown in Fig. 1.
+We plot the graph of the percentage contribution of entropy with the window width in $d$ and the Fig. 2 for the GS, ES with $n=100$ and 150 for fixed $ N$.
+This graph shows that for the GS follow the area law at the small value of the window width $d=5$, but for the ES it is recovered at the higher value of $d=20$ for the excitation number $o=30$ and $d=25$ for the excitation number $o=50$.
+From this, we can conclude that the contribution of the $dof$ near the event horizon is more for the ES and increases with excitation number ($o$).
+The entropy depends upon the location of $ \it dof$ for ES.
+The logarithmic correction does not significantly affect the ES but present in GS \cite{DS1, MS}.
+The logarithmic corrections are present only in case of small black holes (the ES also contribute to the entropy on the form of power law corrections), but for the large limit, area law holds (see in Fig. 1 and Fig. 2).
+The logarithmic corrections in the entropy arise due to the high energy quantum fluctuations of fields near the horizon.
+These quantum fluctuations are small for macroscopic black holes and the leading term, which describe the situation of thermal fluctuations are averaged out.